 All schools and local school systems have been rated in the past according to the same criteria under the 1994 reauthorization of the Elementary and Secondary Education Act.
 Maryland will continue in the future to hold all public schools and LEAs to the same criteria when making AYP determinations.
-Draft Accountability Regulations (Attachment B) detail proposed regulatory revisions that will provide for the tracking of Adequate Yearly Progress (AYP) for all schools and school systems.
-The revised accountability system will include new tests, the Maryland School Assessments (MSA) to be administered in March 2003 for the first time, geometry high school assessment, attendance, and graduation rates.
+Accountability Regulations (Attachment B) detail regulatory revisions that provide for the tracking of Adequate Yearly Progress (AYP) for all schools and school systems.
+The accountability system includes the Maryland School Assessments (MSA), administered in March 2003 for the first time, the algebra/data analysis and English 2 high school assessments (or MSDE-approved Advanced Placement or International Baccalaureate assessments as detailed in Question 1.1), attendance, and graduation rates.

-- Attachment A, Draft Implementation Procedures for AYP Determinations - Attachment B, Draft Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards
+- Attachment A, Implementation Procedures for AYP Determinations - Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards

 CRITICAL ELEMENT EXAMPLES FOR MEETING STATUTORY REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS 1.3 Does the State have, at a minimum, a definition of basic, proficient and advanced student achievement levels in reading/language arts and mathematics?
-State has defined three levels of student achievement: basic, proficient and advanced.1 Student achievement levels of proficient and advanced determine how well students are mastering the materials in the State's academic content standards; and the basic level of achievement provides complete information about the progress of lower-achieving students toward mastering the proficient and advanced levels.
+State has defined three levels of student achievement: basic, proficient and advanced.
+Student achievement levels of proficient and advanced determine how well students are mastering the materials in the State's academic content standards; and the basic level of achievement provides complete information about the progress of lower-achieving students toward mastering the proficient and advanced levels.
 Standards do not meet the legislated requirements.
+STATE RESPONSE AND STATE ACTIVITIES FOR MEETING REQU IREMENTS